Policy on the Appointment of Graduate Student Instructors for Undergraduate Courses

 For Upper Division Courses

-If CCI has previously approved this student to teach the upper-division course in question (not a different course) and all 5 CCI criteria have been met, CCI gives blanket approval, and it is the responsibility of the divisional dean and the department to ensure that the five criteria are met.
+If CCI has previously approved this student to teach the upper-division course in question (not a different course) and all 5 CEP criteria have been met, CCI gives blanket approval, and it is the responsibility of the divisional dean and the department to ensure that the five criteria are met.

 GSI teaching requests that meet the criteria for CCI blanket approval will still go through the new workflow to capture the approval of the department chairs and divisional deans.